'Absolutely not': PM Johnson denies lying to Queen Elizabeth in Brexit crisis | Devdiscourse

 The "Operation Yellowhammer" assumptions, prepared six weeks ago just days after Johnson became prime minister, form the basis of government no-deal planning.
 Britain is unlikely to run out of essentials like toilet paper in the event of a no-deal Brexit but some fresh fruit and vegetables could be in short supply and prices might rise, supermarket bosses warned on Thursday.

+'SIGNIFICANT GAPS' Before parliament was suspended, opposition lawmakers and rebels from Johnson's Conservative Party passed legislation that would make Johnson ask for a three-month extension to Britain's EU membership if parliament has not either approved a deal by Oct.
+19 or consented to leave without one by then.

-Johnson has repeatedly said he will seek to strike a deal at the EU summit to remove the Irish border backstop, an insurance agreement to prevent the return of border controls between Northern Ireland and the Irish Republic after Brexit.
+Johnson has said he would rather be "dead in a ditch" than delay Britain's exit.
+The campaigners behind the successful Scottish court case said they had begun new legal proceedings that would compel him to do so.
+Johnson says his aim is to get a deal and has repeatedly said he will seek to get an agreement at the EU summit to remove the Irish border backstop, an insurance agreement to prevent the return of border controls between Northern Ireland and the Irish Republic after Brexit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)